Cast Away: Critical response

-On Rotten Tomatoes, Cast Away holds an approval rating of 88% based on 156 reviews, with an average rating of 7.40/10.
+On Rotten Tomatoes, Cast Away holds an approval rating of 88% based on 156 reviews, with an average rating of 7.6/10.
 The site's critical consensus reads, "Flawed but fascinating, Cast Away offers an intelligent script, some of Robert Zemeckis' most mature directing, and a showcase performance from Tom Hanks."
-On Metacritic, the film has a weighted average score of 73 out of 100 based on reviews from 32 critics, indicating "generally favorable" reviews.
+On Metacritic, the film has a weighted average score of 74 out of 100 based on reviews from 32 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four.
 In his review, he praised Hanks for doing "a superb job of carrying Cast Away all by himself for about two-thirds of its running time" by "never straining for effect, always persuasive even in this unlikely situation, winning our sympathy with his eyes and his body language when there's no one else on the screen."
 However, he also mentioned how he felt that the film is "a strong and simple story surrounded by needless complications, and flawed by a last act that disappoints us and then ends on a note of forced whimsy."
+Stephen Holden of The New York Times gave the film a four out of five scoring and said, "At its best, Cast Away, like Titanic, awes us with its sheer oceanic sweep and its cosmic apprehension of human insignificance."

 In an article on its website, Rotten Tomatoes ranked Cast Away as the 23rd best film of 2000, based on its audience and critic scores.
 In 2024, CBR ranked it fifth on a list of the "10 Best Live-Action DreamWorks Movies of All Time".
 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 291.